Skip to contents

 • $url: A permanent link to access this resource on OPAL.

 upload2opal() always checks the uniqueness of the display_name in your personal repository of resources on OPAL.
 If a resource with the same name is found, rqti will overwrite it by default.
-This is useful for incrementally improving and previewing/testing the exercise.
-It avoids cluttering your OPAL repo with dozens of versions of the same exercise.
+This is useful for incrementally improving and previewing/testing the task.
+It avoids cluttering your OPAL repo with dozens of versions of the same task.
 If there are several resources with the same name, upload2opal will ask you what to do.

 By default upload2opal() uses the file name as the display_name.
 But you can define your own as the second parameter: